Cúcuta Deportivo: The first star

 Under manager Jorge Luis Pinto, Cúcuta qualified to the finals against Deportes Tolima, which would be played over two legs.
 The first game in Cucuta on 17 December ended in a 1–0 victory for Cucuta, with Rodrigo Saraz scoring the only goal of the game.
 In the return leg in Ibagué three days later, Yulián Anchico opened the scoring for Tolima, but with twelve minutes remaining Macnelly Torres scored to tie the game at 1–1.
 This result meant Cúcuta won 2–1 on aggregate and were crowned champions of the 2006 Finalizacion.

 With this title, Cucuta achieved qualification to the Copa Libertadores for the first time in history, and became the first team to win the top division title just one year after promotion.

-Some of the key players in this championship were Blas Pérez, Roberto Bobadilla, Charles Castro, Macnelly Torres, Nelson Florez, Lincarlo Henry, and Róbinson Zapata.
+Some of the key players in this championship were Blas Pérez, Roberto Bobadilla, Charles Castro, Macnelly Torres, Nelson Flórez, Lincarlo Henry, and Róbinson Zapata.